emsesp/EMS-ESP32/README.md

 6. Install the node modules: `npm install --only=dev`
 7. Build the web interface:  `node node_modules/gulp/bin/gulp.js`.
 This will create a compressed `code/espurna/static/index.html.gz.h`
 8. First time users build the filesystem by *ctrl-alt-t* and run the task 'uploadfs'
-9. Copy the files from this repo's *espurna* directory to where you installed ESPurna
+9. Copy these files from this repo's *espurna* directory to where you installed ESPurna

 ```
 code/html/index.html